makalu/makalu.github.com/blog/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 At this point we had the basic building blocks: a chart, basic variables, advanced variables, and a summary showing both the final balance and 4% rule.
 Our next challenge was figuring out the easiest way to edit the variables.

 The obvious solution is to use standard text fields—just like every other calculator on the web.
-While easy to implement and flexible, they're also cumbersome to edit.
+While flexible and easy to implement, they're cumbersome to actually use.
 Not to mention we'd have to deal with formatting differences, validations, and whatnot.
 Not ideal.

 How about sliders?
 They're easier to adjust, that's for sure, but they also implicitly suggest a range of values.
-The amount I can invest per month is in no way related to what the slider's maximum value is configured to, and we don't want to suggest any relationship between the two.
+The amount I can invest per month should in no way be related to what the slider's maximum value happens to be configured to.
+It's a potential point of confusion, so we continued looking for something else.

 We need something that's unconstrained, as if you were typing the values directly, but that's easy to change, just like dragging a slider.

 [Bret Victor](http://www.worrydream.com/) to the rescue.
-His [Tangle](http://worrydream.com/Tangle/) Javascript library allows you to change values by dragging them directly.
+If you're not familiar with Bret's work, you should definitely go read some of his essays.
+Impressive stuff.
+His [Tangle](http://worrydream.com/Tangle/) Javascript library lets you change variables in text, simply by dragging them directly in context.
 It gives us the convenience of sliders, with the flexibility of input fields (minus the hassle).
 Perfect.

 Well, perfect except that people in general are not accustomed to dragging text, so we need to somehow communicate that they can do that.
-Once you get a hang of it, though, it's by far the most convenient way to adjust the values.
+Once you get a hang of it, though, it's super convenient to play with the values.
 In this case we were willing to sacrifice a bit of discoverability for increased usability.
 (It did end up biting us though.
 Keep reading…)

 ## The UI & Visual Design
 If you look at the design explorations above, you'll notice that we had actually gotten ahead of ourselves by adding styling to what was supposed to be wireframes.
 So we took a couple steps back, stripped all the styling and made an inventory of the content.